-I've had several requests for a list of quilt block patterns published during the March, 2009 Block-a-Day event.
-Here they are, but remember that you'll find hudreds more patterns and quilting tutorials on About.com Quilting -- these patterns are just a small sampling.
+I've had several requests for a list of quilt block patterns published during the March, 2009 Quilt Block Pattern of the Day event.
+Here they are, but keep in mind the date this was published -- 2009.
+You'll find hundreds more quilt and quilt block patterns on the Quilting site now.

 Lady of the Lake is one of those quilt blocks that's arranged as a positive and a negative.
 Two fabrics are all that's required, one darker than the other, and fabrics are flipped-flopped within the block.
 All components are half square triangles -- a large version in the center, surrounded by twenty smaller units.
 The pattern includes an example of a quilt made by placing the blocks on point.

 Premium Star looks very similar to a few other traditional patchwork quilt blocks, including the popular Bear's Paw

 , which has fewer half square triangle units in each corner, and a narrower bar that separates the four corners of the block.
 Premium Star finishes at 15" x 15", another large block that helps you assemble a quilt top fairly quickly.

 Small and miniature quilt blocks are my all-time favorites.
 The Little Five Patch Chain

 is made completely with squares and rectangles, so that means you won't fool with the stretchy bias edges found in triangles (or even deal with pressing them them in quick-pieced units).
 The block is beginner friendly, and can be used in lots of interesting ways.
 You'll find an image of the Busy-ness in Blue

 quilt on page 4 of the instructions.
 I'd be happy to publish the quilt pattern if there's enough interest (take the poll on that page to let me know).